-In connection with the Merger, ParentCo's board of directors was reconstituted by the resignation of Mr. Arnold P. Kling from his role as sole director of ParentCo and the appointment of Steven A. Elms, Dov A. Goldstein, Jerrold B. Grossman, Adam S. Grossman, Eric I. Richman and Bryant E. Fong as directors (all of whom except for Mr. Fong were directors of Former ADMA immediately prior to the Merger).
+In connection with the Merger, our board of directors was reconstituted by the resignation of Mr. Arnold P. Kling from his role as our sole director and the appointment of Steven A. Elms, Dov A. Goldstein, Jerrold B. Grossman, Adam S. Grossman, Eric I. Richman and Bryant E. Fong as directors (all of whom except for Mr. Fong were directors of Former ADMA immediately prior to the Merger).
 Bryant Fong is the designee of Burrill Capital Fund IV, LP ("Burrill"), Steven Elms is the designee of Aisling Capital II, LP ("Aisling") and Dr. Jerrold B. Grossman is the designee of Jerrold and Adam Grossman and their related entities (the "Grossman Group").
-Burrill, Aisling and the Grossman Group were the lead investors (the "Lead Investors") in the 2012 Financing, as defined below.
-Each of the Lead Investors is entitled to designate one nominee to the ParentCo board of directors for as long as it owns 50% of the shares of Common Stock that it received in the Merger in exchange for the shares of common stock that it owned immediately following the closing of the 2012 Financing.
-ParentCo's executive management team was also reconstituted following the resignation of Mr. Kling as ParentCo's president and Mr. Kirk M. Warshaw as ParentCo's chief financial officer and secretary, and Adam S. Grossman was appointed President and Chief Executive Officer of ParentCo.
+Burrill, Aisling and the Grossman Group were the lead investors (the "Lead Investors") in the 2012 Financing.
+Each of the Lead Investors is entitled to designate one nominee to our board of directors for as long as it owns 50% of the shares of common stock that it received in the Merger in exchange for the shares of Former ADMA's common stock that it owned immediately following the closing of the 2012 Financing.
+Our executive management team was also reconstituted following the resignation of Mr. Kling as our president and Mr. Kirk M. Warshaw as our chief financial officer and secretary, and Adam S. Grossman was appointed our President and Chief Executive Officer.
 See "Directors and Executive Officers."